 Guide for Parents

-COACHES: Craters Young Pinners will be with a Professional Mountain Bike Instructors Association (PMBIA) Qualified Coach which is an internationally recognised qualification.
-All Coaches have a First Aid Certificate and operate according to our Audited Safety Management System as your Young Pinners safety is paramount to us.
-All Coaches carry a basic tool kit and first aid.
+INSTRUCTORS & COACHES: Youth Programmes for age groups 10 years+ are led by a Coach with a Professional Mountain Bike Instructors Association (PMBIA) Qualification (or a NZ equivalent qual) which is an internationally recognised qualification and must be renewed every 3 years.
+Youth Programmes for up to 9 years of age are led by either an Instructor with a minimum of a Skills Active NZ Outdoor Leadership Certificate Level 4 or a qualified Coach as above.
+All Instructors & Coaches have a current First Aid Certificate and operate according to our Audited Safety Management System as your Young Pinners safety is paramount to us.
+All Instructors & Coaches carry a basic tool kit and first aid.

 MUST HAVES for each session: